OCram85/OCram85.com/_posts/2017-10-24-PageSummary.md

 ---
 layout: post
-title: Page Summaries in Powershell Style
+title: Page Summaries in PowerShell Style
 subtitle: ...made with include files and liquid tags
 excerpt: "This post shows how to create simple page summaries for those who just need the facts!"
 image: "/img/image/jekyll_post.jpg"